piecedigital/bubble/README.md

   - Changed multistream parsing.
 Should be complient with normal URL parsers **ok**
 - Improvements: 0.13.7
   - Improved host suggestion feature **ok**
+- Bug fix: 0.13.8
+  - Fixed bug with host suggestion not working when a stream goes offline **ok**

 # Things to add eventually